466023746/local-proxy/readme.md

 proxy static file to local

 # usage
+## step1
+setup your config,
+## step2
-setup your config, setup browser proxy, let it point to your local port( https port should point to the http port because no crt ), and then
+setup browser proxy, let it point to your local port( https port should point to the http port because no crt )
+## step3
 ```bash
 npm run start
 ```